 The design supply air temperature for heating in degrees Celsius.
 This can be either the reset temperature for a single duct system or the actual hot duct supply air temperature for dual duct systems.
 It should be the temperature at the exit of the main heating coil.

-Field: Sizing Option
+Field: Type of Zone Sum to Use

 If the input is coincident the central system air flow rate will be sized on the sum of the coincident zone air flow rates.
 If the input is noncoincident the central system air flow rate will be sized on the sum of the noncoincident zone air flow rates.
 The default is noncoincident.